cargo2nix/cargo2nix/CONTRIBUTING.md

 Some of the features our overlay supports may be difficult to find.
 There's some documentation in the [nix flake].
 The [examples] contain some more hints.
-Ultimately, arguments to `rustBuilder.makePackageSet'` are consumed in [make-package-set/simplified.nix], which calls into `full.nix`
+Ultimately, arguments to `rustBuilder.makePackageSet` are consumed in [make-package-set/simplified.nix], which calls into `full.nix`

 [nix flake]: /cargo2nix/cargo2nix/blob/master/flake.nix